On Fairy-Stories: History

 Tolkien created the material as a lecture entitled "Fairy Stories"; he delivered it as the Andrew Lang lecture at the University of St Andrews, Scotland, on 8 March 1939.

 "On Fairy-Stories" first appeared in print, with some enhancement, in 1947, in a festschrift volume, Essays Presented to Charles Williams, compiled by C. S. Lewis.
 Charles Williams, a friend of Lewis's, had been relocated with the Oxford University Press staff from London to Oxford during the London blitz in World War II.
 This allowed him to participate in gatherings of the Inklings with Lewis and Tolkien.
 The volume of essays was intended to be presented to Williams upon the return of the Oxford University Press staff to London with the ending of the war.
 However, Williams died suddenly on 15 May 1945, and the book was published as a memorial volume.
-Essays Presented to Charles Williams received little attention, and was out of print by 1955.
+Essays Presented to Charles Williams received little attention and was out of print by 1955.

 "On Fairy-Stories" began to receive much more attention in 1964, when it was published in Tree and Leaf.
-Since then Tree and Leaf has been reprinted several times, and "On Fairy-Stories" has been reprinted in other compilations of Tolkien's works, such as The Tolkien Reader in 1966, though that edition was impaired by poor proofreading.
+Since then, Tree and Leaf has been reprinted several times, and "On Fairy-Stories" has been reprinted in other compilations of Tolkien's works, such as The Tolkien Reader in 1966, though that edition was impaired by poor proofreading.
 It appeared again in the 1980 Poems and Stories, and in the 1983 The Monsters and the Critics, and Other Essays.
 "On Fairy Stories" was published on its own in an expanded edition in 2008.

 Synopsis

-In the lecture, Tolkien chose to focus on Andrew Lang’s work as a folklorist and collector of fairy tales.
-He disagreed with Lang's broad inclusion in his Fairy Books collection (1889–1910), of traveller's tales, beast fables, and other types of stories.
-Tolkien held a narrower perspective, viewing fairy stories as those that took place in Faerie, an enchanted realm, with or without fairies as characters.
-He disagreed with both Lang and Max Müller in their respective theories of the development of fairy stories, which he viewed as the natural development of the interaction of human imagination and human language.
+The essay "On Fairy-Stories" is an attempt to explain and defend the genre of fairy tales, under the following headings.

+Fairy-story

-The essay "On Fairy-Stories" is an attempt to explain and defend the genre of fairy tales or Märchen.
-It distinguishes Märchen from "traveller's tales" (such as Gulliver's Travels), science fiction (such as H. G. Wells's The Time Machine), beast tales (such as Aesop's Fables and Peter Rabbit), and dream stories (such as Alice in Wonderland).
-In the essay, Tolkien claims that one touchstone of the authentic fairy tale is that it is presented as wholly credible: "It is at any rate essential to a genuine fairy-story, as distinct from the employment of this form for lesser or debased purposes, that it should be presented as 'true'. ...
+Tolkien distinguishes fairy tales from "traveller's tales" (such as Gulliver's Travels), science fiction (such as H. G. Wells's The Time Machine), beast fables (such as Aesop's Fables and The Tale of Peter Rabbit), and dream stories (such as Alice in Wonderland).

+Tolkien claims that one touchstone of the authentic fairy tale is that it is presented as wholly credible: "It is at any rate essential to a genuine fairy-story, as distinct from the employment of this form for lesser or debased purposes, that it should be presented as 'true'. ...
 But since the fairy-story deals with 'marvels', it cannot tolerate any frame or machinery suggesting that the whole framework in which they occur is a figment or illusion."